mikan-laboratory/ghost-remix/README.md

 You can change the theme colors in `app/theme/theme.ts`.

+### Pages

+Published pages are automatically added to the menu in the navigation bar.

 ## Test Docker Build

 1. Build image and run container with `make all`.